Gazpacho

 - fresh ground pepper

-How to Make Gazpacho with Red and Yellow Tomatoes:
+How to Make this Gazpacho Recipe:

 - Chop up yellow tomatoes, red tomatoes, red onion, cucumber, celery, red bell pepper, and yellow bell pepper.